leewardslope/t2d-ui/scripts/t2d-shell.sh.md

-This script assumes I received the SSH keys and certfiles from ansible.
+This script assumes I received the SSH keys, cert-files and other required from ansible.

 ```
 // sudo dokku plugin:install https://github.com/dokku/dokku-letsencrypt.git